dkaslovsky/ElasticBatch/README.md

 ```
 >>> from elasticbatch.exceptions import ElasticBufferFlushError
 ```
-Elasticsearch exceptions can result in a message that contains every document related to a failed bulk insertion request.
-Because this message can be very large, the `verbose_errors` flag can be used to optionally truncate the error message.
+Elasticsearch exception messages can contain a copy of every document related to a failed bulk insertion request.
+As such messages can be very large, the `verbose_errors` flag can be used to optionally truncate the error message.
 When `ElasticBuffer` is initialized with `verbose_errors=True`, the entirety of the error message is returned.
 When `verbose_errors=False`, a shorter, descriptive message is returned.
 In both cases, the full, potentially verbose, exception is available via the `err` property on the raised `ElasticBufferFlushError`.

 ## Tests
 To run tests:
 ```
 $ python -m unittest discover -v
 ```
-I usually run tests with the awesome [green](https://github.com/CleanCut/green) package, which I highly recommend!
+The awesome [green](https://github.com/CleanCut/green) package is also highly recommended for running tests and reporting test coverage:
 ```
-$ green -vr
+$ green -vvr
 ```